VikramSinghShah/SHOPIFY-SALES-AND-CUSTOMER-FUNNEL-REPORT/README.md

 To build an interactive Power BI dashboard that helps stakeholders:

-Monitor sales performance and revenue trends
+Monitor Transaction performance, Customer Purchase Behavoiur and Repeated and Single order Customers.

-Identify top-performing products and underperforming categories
+Identify Repeat Customer and Net Sales and Life time value of A customer.

 Analyze customer segmentation and purchasing behavior

-Track geographic sales to identify expansion opportunities
+Track geographic Net Sales, Total Quantity, Total Customers and Repeat Customers  to identify expansion opportunities.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------